Metallica

 That Was Just Your Life / The End Of The Line / Broken, Beat & Scarred / The Day That Never Comes / All Nightmare Long / Cyanide / The Unforgiven III / The Judas Kiss / Suicide And Redemption / My Apocalypse

-‘Death Magnetic’ has been been mixed into oblivion.
-I don't want to labour the point, but there really is no dynamic range here at all.
+‘Death Magnetic’ has been mixed into oblivion.
+I don't want to labour the point, but there really is no range here at all.
 It's a modern trend and it hurts audiophile ears - everything turned up to a Spinal Tap '11'.
-For the technical amongst you, I personally encoded the CD to LC ACC format and i'm listening to it in a nifty new Russian based media player, 'AIMP2'.
+For the technical among you, I encoded the CD to LC ACC format and I'm listening to it in a nifty new Russian based media player, 'AIMP2'.
 Anyway, heavy?
 Ah, yes.
 Metallica will beat you into submission over seventy-five minutes.
 They'll take their speedy riff-age of old, marry it to fairly average lyrics and the usual James Hetfield hollering.
 At the same time, Lars Ulrich pounds away on the drums – the man who never evolved.
 There’s a film in that idea, somewhere.

 Lead single 'The Day That Never Comes' isn't at all typical of 'Death Magnetic' and you'll be fairly pleased to hear that.
 On the other-hand attempts at fan pleasing of a different kind are writ large all over the opening two numbers.
 'That Was Just Your Life' begins with something akin to a heart-beat.
 What, we've come off the life-support machine now, have we?
 The speed of the guitars are impressive and we have a tune that recalls 'Justice' very much indeed.
 Well, Rick Rubin stupidly informed the band he wanted them to write the lost, second part of 'Master Of Puppets'.
 How’s that going to happen, exactly?
 'That Was Just Your Life' gamely tries to stick to just such a template, although rarely reaches the same heights as either ‘Puppets’ or ‘Justice’.
 'The End Of The Line' will have you dropping your Jack Daniels on first listens.
 Repeated listens lessen initial giddy thrills, the composition itself is just too messy to rank as certified Metallica gold.
-‘Broken, Beat & Scarred’ perhaps is certified Metallica gold - one to stick on your I-Pod Metallica playlist, certainly.
+‘Broken, Beat & Scarred’ certified Metallica gold - one to stick on your I-Pod Metallica playlist.

 Share Your Views?